Sultana (1787 ship): Career

-Unavailable issues resulted in Sultana first appearing in Lloyd's Register (LR), in 1789.
+Unavailable issues resulted in Sultana first appearing in online issues of Lloyd's Register (LR), in 1789.
 She appeared, with Thompson, master, in an advertisement stating her readiness to sail to Leghorn.
 The advertisement described her as newly built.

 1st capture: In April 1799 Lloyd's Register reported that a privateer had captured Sultana, Danson, master, and taken her into Vigo.
 The privateer Legere, of Bayonne, captured the English three-masted ship Sultana, Danson, master.
 Sultana was carrying "warlike stores and provisions".
 Legere sent Sultana into Vigo.

 French sources report that Legérè had been fitted out by the Bayonnais merchant Castro.
 She was of 83 tons (French; "of load"), was armed with eight 8-pounder, four 4-pounder, and two 3-pounder guns.
 She had a crew of 53 men under the command of Captain Mallenx.
 Before the British captured her, she had captured a British three-masted vessel named Sultane, Damon, master, and sent her into Vigo.

 Sultana quickly returned to British ownership by some process.

 2nd capture: Lloyd's List reported in May 1801 that Sultana, Cole, master, and another vessel, had been captured on their way from Halifax to London and taken into Passages.